Dallinger/Dallinger/docs/source/dummies_node.rst

             ## make some connections

 In both cases the first thing it does is check whether the requested connection already exists.
-If there is already a (not failed) Vector from A to B then it makes no sense that you've asked for another one.
-Here's the code that does this check, note that it's using the `is_connected()` function that we've covered already:
+If there is already a (not failed) Vector from A to B, then it makes no sense that you've asked for another one.
+Here's the code that does this check, note that it's using the ``is_connected()`` function that we've covered already:
 ::

             already_connected_to = self.flatten(
                 [self.is_connected(direction="to", whom=whom)])

-Here its passing a list of nodes to `is_connected` and its getting a list of True and False values back.
-So let's say you passed three nodes as targets to `connect()` but you're already connected to the third of them, `is_connected()` will return `[False, False, True]`.
-The function then goes through both the list of nodes and the list of whether a connection already exists at the same time.
-If a connection exists it tells you off (but doesn't crash), and if a connection doesn't exist then it makes one.
+Here it's passing a list of Nodes to ``is_connected()`` and it's getting a list of ``True`` and ``False`` values back.
+So let's say you passed three nodes as targets to ``connect()`` but you're already connected to the third of them, ``is_connected()`` will return ``[False, False, True]``.
+The function then goes through both the list of Nodes and the list of whether a connection already exists at the same time.
+If a connection exists, it tells you off (but doesn't crash), and if a connection doesn't exist then it makes one.
 Here's this bit of the code:
 ::

             for node, connected in zip(whom, already_connected_to):